SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.9_I-DOCSIS_CU1.md

 #### Start and Stop Frequency parameters added to CM OFDM Channels dashboard [ID_38287]

 In the dashboard *05.
 CM OFDM Channels*, the Start and Stop Frequency parameters are now displayed in the table *OFDM Channels*.
+These are retrieved from the CCAP.
 Previously, these parameters were not available in this dashboard.

 ## Fixes